How the process works

 Step 1 - Review and analysis

-Whilst minimising the impact on your businesses and time, we will conduct a thorough review of your portfolio using data available or made available to us.
+Whilst minimising the impact on your business and time, we will conduct a thorough review of your portfolio using data available or made available to us.
 During this stage, we will analyse whether any discrepancies in the way you have been billed are likely to exist.

 Step 2 - Billing authority audit